Sustainability Trends in Maritime

 The only obstacle is the sheer amount of space that these engines take up.
 Solid oxide fuel cells are certainly available, but they’re mostly targeted and utilized toward power generation plants located in cities, indicating just how large they are.

 A typical ocean liner — not a containerized one — requires 40 to 60 megawatts of power to run.
 That’s roughly the same amount to power a town of around 10,000 houses.
-But European suppliers can only provide oxide fuel cells that create 10 kilowatts of power, a fraction of what is needed.
+European suppliers can only offer oxide fuel cells that generate 10 kilowatts of power, which is a fraction of the required amount.

 The Nautilus initiative has developed fuel cell engines that can reach up to 30 kilowatts and intends to lump them together with others to reach the 40 to 60-megawatt goal for power.
 The project hopes to power a passenger ship using the engine by 2030, and only when they achieve that will they be able to move on to a containerized vessel.